gonzalesluisfrancisco/launchpad-gps/README.md

     * Edit the peripheral and GPIO definitions as needed to match the hardware connections being used.
 4. Add `extern void SysTickHandler(void);` to *startup_ccs.c in External declarations section.
 Add `SysTickHandler` to the interrupt vector table on the line labeled `// The SysTick handler`.

+# TODO: add description of each pin and how it is implemented in software.

 #### Lessons Learned